top of page

 Support for young adult carers

-When we look after someone there can be a number of larger responsibilities that fall on our shoulders.
-Managing finances, organising respite and paid carers, or just trying to find out what support is available.
 Below is a section of guides that can help get us started.
 For those of us who aren’t new to caring, we might find out about some benefits or support options we didn’t know existed.

-While looking after a family member or friend can have its highs and lows for everyone, it can feel especially challenging for those of us who are young adult carers.
-Whether our caring role is something we’ve been doing for a long time or not, the chances are that taking care of someone is not how we had hoped to spend our early years of adulthood.
-We might be watching our seemingly carefree friends going out, heading off to university, or starting new jobs.
-While we find ourselves focussing on caring for a friend or family member.
+Caring for a family member or friend can feel especially challenging for those of us who are young adult carers.
+Whether we’ve been caring for a long time or not, the chances are that taking on so much responsibility for someone else is not how we had hoped to spend our early years of adulthood.

 Find local clubs and groups near you